rickcr/mybatis-generic-crud/README.md

 Many times your application consists of doing common CRUD type operations (Create, Read, Upadte, Delete.)

-This is just one 'partially gneric' way to handle these common things.
+This is just one 'partially generic' way to handle these common things.
 I say 'partially' since I've seen other approaches, such as having a single mapper and you pass in the table name and a list of columns etc. That approach is decent as well, but I've found that many times you start out generic but you'll often have to tweak a few things such that your Read or delete becomes a bit more complicated.
 Following the approach below you have the flexibility to override whatever you want.